stableversion/lldb_mcp/README.md

 ## lldb_mcp

 A proper, simple lldb mcp server with minimal dependencies and all functionality!
-There are only two commands lldb_init and lldb, no need to clutter your tools.
+There are only two commands ```lldb_init``` and ```lldb```, no need to clutter your tools.
 Works remarkably well with o4-mini and Gemini 2.5 Pro.
 You remain fully in control.

 The output is automagically captured, no need to copy paste.